 Inaugurated in 1950, the National Jewish Book Awards is the longest-running and most prestigious North American awards program in the field of Jewish literature.

-The Natan Book Award at the Jewish Book Council brings Natan’s values of infusing Jewish life with creativity and meaning into the intellectual arena by supporting and promoting a breakthrough book intended for mainstream audiences that will catalyze conversation in the Jewish community.
+Natan Notable Boks at the Jewish Book Council brings Natan’s values of infusing Jewish life with creativity and meaning into the intellectual arena by supporting and promoting a breakthrough book intended for mainstream audiences that will catalyze conversation in the Jewish community.

 Jewish Book Council’s annual literary journal features articles, interviews, artwork, excerpts from forthcoming works, and more, that provide a snapshot of the current year’s Jewish literary landscape while also reflecting on the history of Jewish literature in America and abroad.